Skip to main content

 A press photo of Keli Holiday - performer at Valley Fiesta 2025.

-Keli Holiday is project by Adam Hyde - one half of successful, ARIA Music Award-winning, Australian duo Peking Duk.
-He returned to Australia after a hectic, 2-month North Amercia tour, hoping for a holiday.
+Keli Holiday is a project by Adam Hyde - one half of successful, ARIA Music Award-winning, Australian duo Peking Duk.
+He returned to Australia after a hectic, 2-month North America tour, hoping for a holiday.
 Instead of a vacation, he picked up an old guitar to create something special named Keli Holiday.

 Since their first two EPs, released in 2020 and 2021, The Lazy Eyes have sold out numerous Australian shows.